livchits/muvis-api/README.md

 GENRES_URL=https://api.themoviedb.org/3/genre/movie/list?api_key=
 ```

-And don't forget to replace the `API_KEY` value with your key.
+Don't forget to replace the `API_KEY` value with your key.
 To get one in The Movie DB site you have to create an account there.

 Finally run: